yewin-mm/spring-boot-app-instruction/README.md

      </dependency>
     ```

-* Copy above code and paste in pom.xml and refresh your pom.xml to make sure your new dependency is imported into your project.
+    * Copy above code and paste between `<dependencies> </dependencies>` tag of `pom.xml`  file and refresh your pom.xml to make sure your new dependency is imported into your project.
         * For IntelliJ, right click anywhere insdie `pom.xml` or right click on `pom.xml` and choose `maven` and click `reload project`.
         * For Eclipse, right click on `pom.xml` and choose `maven` and click `update project`.
     * You can check new dependency is added in your project under `External Libraries` of `IntelliJ` and `Maven Dependencies` of `Eclipse`.
     * Sometimes, you need to clean your project.
         * For IntelliJ, click `File` menu in top left corner and choose `Invalidate Caches` and (check mark on clear file system cache and local history in new version) click `Invalidate and Restart`.
         * For Eclipse, click `Project` menu in top left corner and choose `clean` and check mark on your project and click `OK`.
     * You can manually add jar for non Maven Project in both IDE.

 * Change your MySQL Database username and password in spring datasource username and password fields in `application.properties` file.
 * Sample MySQL properties which need to add in `application.properties`